 True Tale of the Fastest Boat Ride Through the Grand Canyon (Ever)

-A sneak peek at Kevin Fedarko’s new book, The Emerald Mile—The Epic Story of the Fastest Ride in History through the Heart of the Grand Canyon
+A sneak peek at Kevin Fedarko’s book, The Emerald Mile—The Epic Story of the Fastest Ride in History through the Heart of the Grand Canyon

 All the river-running advice in the world cannot adequately prepare a person for his first encounter with truly gigantic whitewater: the ferocity of the noise and turbulence; the fugues of competing currents, all colliding together and snapping like the tail end of a whip, or diving straight to the bottom of the river where, inside the Grand Canyon, they can scour out holes that reach depths of up to seventy feet.
 To a casual observer, the combined picture is one of absolute insanity: a raging mess of tangled lines, studded with rocks, drenched with spray that flies in every direction.